Trump Administration Moves Ahead on Shrinking Utah Monuments

-The U.S. government implemented final management plans Thursday for two national monuments in Utah that President Donald Trump downsized.
-The plans ensure lands previously off-limits to energy development will be open to mining and drilling despite pending lawsuits by conservation, tribal and paleontology groups challenging the constitutionality of the president's action.
+SALT LAKE CITY (AP) — The Trump administration on Thursday implemented plans to downsize two national monuments Utah, ensuring the lands previously off-limits to energy development will be open to mining and drilling.
+The action comes despite lawsuits by by conservation, tribal and paleontology groups seeking to restore the original boundaries.

-Hammond said in a conference call the department had a duty to work on the management plans after Trump signed his proclamations in December 2017, despite the pending lawsuits that seek to return the monuments to their original sizes.
+Hammond said the department had a duty to work on the management plans after Trump signed his proclamations in December 2017, despite the pending lawsuits.

-“If we stopped and waited for every piece of litigation to be resolved we would never be able to do much of anything around here,” Hammond said.
+“If we stopped and waited for every piece of litigation to be resolved we would never be able to do much of anything around here,” he said.

+Conservation groups that have called the decision the largest elimination of protected land in American history criticized the administration on Thursday for spending time on management plans they believe will become moot.
+They contend Trump misused the Antiquities Act to reverse decisions by previous presidents.

+A federal judge last year rejected the administration's bid to dismiss the lawsuits.
+In a recent court filing, tribal groups said the Bears Ears lands are “a living and vital place where ancestors passed from one world to the next, often leaving their mark in petroglyphs or painted handprints, and where modern day tribal members can still visit them.”

 Market dynamics have limited interest in a large coal reserve found in the now unprotected lands cut from Grand Staircase and uranium on lands cut from Bears Ears.